Deltares/D-FAST_Bank_Erosion/docs/mkdocs/guides/contributing.md

 	 ```
 	 cz bump --dry-run --increment PATCH
 	 ```
-	 * In the updated `docs/changelog.md`, manually add links to GitHub PR numbers (or issue numbers) at the end of each line, if appropriate.
+	 * In the updated `docs/mkdocs/change-log.md`, manualCly add links to GitHub PR numbers (or issue numbers) at the end of each line, if appropriate.
          It is recommended to use the macros `{{gh_pr(123)}}`, resp. `{{gh_issue(345)}}` to get automatic hyperlinks (where 123 and 345 are GitHub's PR and issue numbers, respectively).
 	 * Use MAJOR, MINOR or PATCH to increment the version
 	 ```